Rockies vs. Diamondbacks Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has 48 hits with 15 doubles, two triples, eight home runs, 23 walks and 31 RBI.
-He's also stolen four bases.
+- Ryan McMahon has put up 49 hits with 15 doubles, two triples, eight home runs and 24 walks.
+He has driven in 31 runs with four stolen bases.

-- McMahon takes a five-game streak with at least one hit into this matchup.
-In his last five games he is hitting .600 with two doubles, a triple, four home runs, four walks and 12 RBI.
+- McMahon heads into this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is batting .351 with two doubles, a triple, four home runs, eight walks and 13 RBI.

 McMahon Recent Games